Menu

 Please see a member of staff as soon as possible if you are still having any problems accessing your Seesaw account.

 • Regular name writing practice - please encourage your child to practice writing their first name, encouraging them to use an upper-case letter for their initial and lower-case letters for the other letters.
+Please focus on forming letters correctly and neatly.
 Please share any writing on Seesaw.

-• Daily reading practice - please continue to engage with daily reading with your child; this could be through singing rhymes, poems and songs also as well as reading stories.
+• Daily reading practice - it is crucial that you engage in daily reading with your child; this could be through singing rhymes, poems and songs also as well as reading stories.
 It is really beneficial to read aloud to your child each day.
 This will prepare them to succeed as a reader.
 Bedtime stories are so valuable to encourage good future reading habits with your child.

-For more detailed information on the phonics phases please see the Little Wandle website: https://www.littlewandlelettersandsounds.org.uk/ and click on the parents tab.
+For more detailed information on the phonics scheme we follow, please see the Little Wandle website: https://www.littlewandlelettersandsounds.org.uk/ and click on the parents tab.

 We will be working hard on our speaking and listening skills, having paired discussions with our 'talk partners', telling our news and sharing lots of stories and rhymes.
 We will be using the Tales Toolkit approach ( https://talestoolkit.com/) to support shared narratives and independent story telling.